phonopy/phonopy/doc/setting-tags.md

 ```

 See also {ref}`f_force_sets_option` for creating `FORCE_SETS` from a series of
 sueprcell calculation.
-Be carefult that if `FORCE_SETS` exists in the current
+Be careful that if `FORCE_SETS` exists in the current
 directory, it will be overwritten by creating new `FORCE_SETS`.

  To obtain force constants with random displacements and
 respective forces, an external force constants calculator is necessary.
 See
 {ref}`fc_calculator_tag`.

-Dispalcements thus generated are sensitive to acoustic sum rule.
+Displacements thus generated are sensitive to acoustic sum rule.
 Tiny phonon
 frequency at Gamma point due to violation of acoustic sum rule can induce very
-large dispalcements.
+large displacements.
 Therefore, it is safer to use this feature with
 `FC_SYMMETRY = .TRUE.` or a force constants calculator (see
 {ref}`fc_calculator_tag`) that enforces acoustic sum rule.
+Frequencies of
+imaginary modes are treated as their absolute values.

 Distribution of displacement distances may be visualized and checked by a python
 script like below.